 Students interested in pursuing a career in public accounting may consider the following options:

-- Additional undergraduate hours: Students may take extra courses at the undergraduate level to obtain the required 150 semesters hours of college credit to sit for the certified public accountant (CPA) examination and prepare for accounting careers.
+- Additional undergraduate hours: Students may take extra courses at the undergraduate level to obtain the required 150 semester hours of college credit to sit for the certified public accountant (CPA) examination and prepare for accounting careers.
 (See requirements below.)

 - Graduate School: Students may take the additional hours in a graduate school program of their choice.
-Hiram College has an agreement with Case Western Reserve University that enables students to apply and be accepted at the end of their junior year to Case's Master of Accountancy program, a program that begins after the student's graduation from Hiram College, either on a full or part-time basis.
+Hiram College has an agreement with Case Western Reserve University that enables students to apply and be accepted at the end of their junior year to Case's Master of Accountancy program, a program that begins after the student's graduation from Hiram College, either on a full- or part-time basis.

 CPA Exam Requirements